Phenylbutazone/Frontend-stage-3/README.md

 http://localhost:8000
 ```

-### 4. Using VS Code / Cursor Live Server
+### 4. Using VS Code

-1. Open the cloned folder in VS Code or Cursor.
+1. Open the cloned folder in VS Code.
 2. Install and enable a **Live Server** extension.
 3. Right‑click `index.html` and choose **“Open with Live Server”**.